 Furthermore, if you undertake a position of responsibility within a club or society that's even better!
 For example, you could highlight how you were able to develop your leadership and organization skills.

 Blogging is a great way to show off your written communication skills, creativity and what you're passionate about.
 You can also demonstrate your marketing and promotional skills by generating lots of readers for your blog.

 Bringing it all together

 There are so many interests and hobbies that can enhance your CV, these are just a few common examples.
-The main thing is to put yourself in an employer’s shoes and think about what skills or personality traits they can see from your interests.
+The main thing is to put yourself in an employer's shoes and personality traits they can see from your interests.
 As long as your hobbies include relevant skills that are transferable to the role you are applying for, they should be on your CV.

 About the Author

 CareerExperts is the go-to career advice site for professional development tips, management and leadership innovation and job search advice.
-They use their wealth of expertise and experience to help other success-seekers achieve their career goals.
+They use their wealth and expertise to help other success seekers achieve their career goals.